GamerNoTitle/SimpleOP/readme.md

 This is a plugin which can help you get OP permission, restart your server, close your server in game.
 Just input the following contents.
 Remember, using [MCDReforged](https://github.com/Fallen-Breath/MCDReforged) is essentials.
 Recommand to be used in [Mirror Server](https://github.com/GamerNoTitle/MCDR-Mirror-Server)

 Special thanks to [@Fallen_Breath](https://github.com/Fallen-Breath)

+If you want to try the [SimpleOP-Reforged](https://github.com/GamerNoTitle/SimpleOP-Reforged) with more features, please click [here](https://github.com/GamerNoTitle/SimpleOP-Reforged) (CHINESE ONLY)

 `!!op` give you op